01

 Understanding the product

-EdisonOS is a test-prep platform for academies helping students crack exams like SAT, ACT, AP, and PSAT.
-When I joined, the team was preparing to rebuild the product from scratch.
+EdisonOS is a test-prep platform designed for academies helping students prepare for exams like SAT, ACT, AP, and PSAT.
+When I joined, the team was gearing up to rebuild the product from scratch.

-I started by speaking with stakeholders, listening to customer calls, and exploring how the platform was used.
-This gave me a clear picture of the users, their needs, and where the experience was falling short.
+I started by connecting with stakeholders, listening to customer calls, and reviewing how the platform was being used.
+This gave me clarity on who the users were, what they needed, and where the current experience was falling short.

 The problem